Rapid Rewards Program

 How the Southwest Points Calculator Works

 Southwest Airlines' Rapid Rewards is one of the most consumer-friendly frequent flyer programs in the US.
-With no blackout dates, no change fees, and simple revenue-based pricing, Southwest points offer consistent, predictable value.
+With no change fees and revenue-based pricing, Southwest points offer solid value.
+Note that Southwest introduced assigned seating on January 27, 2026, ending the traditional open seating policy.
 Our calculator helps you estimate points earned on flights, track progress toward the coveted Companion Pass, and understand what your points are worth.

 How Many Points Do You Earn Per Dollar?